 Both storms combined caused more than 100 fatalities and nearly $50 billion in damage.

-Overall, these experts predict slightly below-normal activity this hurricane season but warn that "it only takes one" storm to make a season active and cause damage.
+Overall, these experts predict near-normal activity this hurricane season but warn that "it only takes one" storm to make a season active and cause damage.

 Researchers made the predictions using a statistical prediction scheme with 29 years of data.
-Thirteen named storms, including five hurricanes, are expected, two of which will be major storms with Category 3-5 winds.
+Fourteen total named storms, including seven hurricanes, are expected, two of which will be major storms with Category 3-5 winds.